 “We have a good restaurant here,” I said handing over the menu.

-Hans read it quickly and said, “Zis is English food, WI want Spanish.”
+Hans read it.
+“Zis is English food, WI want Spanish.”

 “Try Pepe Rico on Calle Cristo.
 They have a German chef, or Udo Heimer on Calle Andalucia.
 He is from Hamburg.”